antpiron/RedRibbon/README.md

 sudo make install
 ```

-Rermark: if the librairies are not automaticaly detected, `sudo ldconfig /usr/local/lib/` might be necessary to run to update links and cache of the shared libraries.
+Rermark: if the librairies are not automaticaly detected, `sudo ldconfig /usr/local/lib/` might be necessary to run in order to update links and cache to the shared libraries.

 ## R package